Dr-Risk/MyWork2/docs/sdlc/3_architecture_and_design.md

 - **Information Disclosure**: Threat of exposing sensitive data to unauthorized users.
   - **Mitigation**: RBAC ensures users only see data they are assigned to.
 HTTPS (assumed standard) prevents data interception. **Crucially, the MFA secret is stored on the backend and never sent to the client.** The backend also never sends sensitive data (like password hashes) to the client.
 - **Denial of Service**: Threat of making the system unavailable.
-  - **Mitigation**: The account lockout mechanism in `src/lib/auth.ts` protects against brute-force login attacks.
+  - **Mitigation**: The account lockout mechanism in `src/lib/auth.ts` protects against brute-force login attacks, contributing to **Availability**.
 The MFA verification endpoint would also need rate limiting in a production environment to prevent token-guessing attacks.
 - **Elevation of Privilege**: A user gaining higher-level permissions.
   - **Mitigation**: This is the most critical threat addressed.
 Every sensitive action is validated on the server against the user's role, preventing a user from bypassing client-side UI restrictions to perform unauthorized actions.
-For example, the `handleDeleteDocument` function in `src/app/dashboard/page.tsx` is only callable if the user has the correct permissions, which are checked via the `canManageDocs` flag.
+This is the core of our **Authorization** strategy.